RyanLeadbetter/CS207/README.md

 This is a breadboard diagram of how to set up the servos to the arduino.
 Each servo will have three wires that are connected to the arduino.

-Power: The power wire will connect to the 5V power of the arduino which is typically a red wire.
+Power: The power wire will connect to the 5V power of the arduino which is typically a red wire./n
 Ground: The ground wire will connect to the Ground of the arduino which is typically a black or brown wire.
 Signal (Pulse): The signal wire connects to an arduino digital pin.
 The wire colour is typically yellow or orange.